 Why?
 Yang rises, and Liverish people are short on patience and have a tendency to temper and tension.
 They have many frustrations and as a reward, they get high blood pressure – hypertension.

 Normally, that’s to say when you aren’t liverish, your Liver and Gallbladder send good energy upwards, making you clear-eyed and confident.
 When (excess) Liver Yang ascends, you get too much of this, usually because your Liver Yin and Liver Blood energies are deficient.

 Being deficient, they can’t anchor your Liver Yang, which ‘ascends’, a bit like a cork held under water, then let go.

 How did they become deficient?
 Over time, from stress, long-term emotional strain and, possibly, the wrong foods, or the wrong ways of eating food – read Nutrition.

 Treatment for Liver Yang ascending comes in two parts.

-Both have to be done, and which takes precedence has to be decided by your acupuncturist or herbalist, though usually he or she would include aspects of both.
+Both have to be done.
+Which takes precedence has to be decided by your acupuncturist or herbalist, though usually he or she would include aspects of both.